nikeshkalu/MEAN_Project/README.md

 # MEAN-Project
-This is the full stack development project where user can order,update,delete,create the product using angular as front end and node,express as back end.
+This is the full stack development project where user can order,update,delete,create the product using angular as front end and node,express as back end.Mongo Db(No Sql) based approach is used as databae to store the various data related to the user.

+Instructions:

+To download files locally.
+---> git clone url

-To install all the dependencies of the project:
+Go inside the project directory and to install all the dependencies of the project:

 -->npm i